-Few musicians have achieved the broad-based success that David Rosenthal has earned as a musical director, keyboardist, synthesizer programmer, producer, orchestrator and touring professional.
-Since graduating from Boston’s prestigious Berklee College of Music, David’s talents have been continually in demand for his skilled musical precision, technical expertise, applied creativity and well-utilized gift of perfect pitch.
+Few musicians have achieved the broad-based success that David Rosenthal has earned as a Musical Director, Keyboardist, Synthesizer Programmer, Producer, Composer, Orchestrator and touring professional.
+With a musical career spanning four decades, David’s talents have been continually in demand for his skilled musical precision, technical expertise, and vast experience.

 David’s multi-faceted career has taken him to studios and stages across the globe with many of the most prominent artists in the world.
-Besides his long tenure as keyboardist and musical director for Billy Joel, he has also worked with Bruce Springsteen, Elton John, Enrique Iglesias, Robert Palmer, Whitesnake, Steve Vai, Ritchie Blackmore and Rainbow, Cyndi Lauper, Yngwie Malmsteen, Little Steven and Ethan Bortnick.
+Besides his long tenure as Musical Director and Keyboardist for Billy Joel, he has also worked with Bruce Springsteen, Elton John, Enrique Iglesias, Robert Palmer, Whitesnake, Steve Vai, Ritchie Blackmore and Rainbow, Cyndi Lauper, Yngwie Malmsteen, Little Steven, and many others.
 His critically acclaimed work with Red Dawn and legendary progressive band Happy the Man also illustrate his talent for composing and producing original music.

-David has shown a strong commitment to educating young musicians by giving lectures at Berklee College of Music, Musician’s Institute, Full Sail University, and a number of music industry seminars.
+David has shown a strong commitment to educating young musicians by giving lectures at Berklee College of Music (where he graduated in 1981), Peabody Conservatory at Johns Hopkins, Full Sail University, Musician’s Institute, and many music industry seminars and private events.
+David served as an advisory board member for the Recording Academy’s Producers and Engineers Wing, the Audio Arts Program at Full Sail University, and is an inaugural member of the Bob Moog Foundation Board of Advisors.
 His DVD, “Building your Music Career” (Berklee Press) furthers his dedication to the next generation of musicians.
 Accordingly, Berklee has honored David with its Distinguished Alumni Award for “Outstanding Achievements in Contemporary Music.”
 He also earned high honors from Keyboard Magazine, where he was voted “Best Hired Gun” in their reader’s poll.

-A prolific professional author, he has written for numerous magazines including Keyboard and Electronic Musician, designed recording studios, worked as a software consultant, and still finds time to endorse many product lines including: Hammond, Yamaha, Kurzweil, Muse Research (Receptor), Arturia, EastWest, Synthogy (Ivory II), Lexicon, Audio Technica, and Samsung 850 Pro SSD’s.
+A prolific professional author, he has written for numerous magazines including Keyboard and Electronic Musician, designed recording studios, worked as a software consultant, and still finds time to endorse many product lines including: Roland, Hammond, Arturia, Synthogy (Ivory II), Lexicon, Audio Technica, Mogami, and Other World Computing.